oneapi-src/oneDNN/doc/graph/fusion_patterns/sdpa.md

    softmax primitives.
 The reference implementation requires memory to store the intermediate results of the dot products between Query and Key which takes
    \f$O(S^2)\f$ memory.
 It may lead to out-of-memory error when computing long sequence length input on platforms with limited memory.
+For an implicit causal mask, the reference implementation is only available on CPU.
 2. The SDPA patterns functionally supports all input shapes meeting the shape requirements of each operation in the graph.
 For example, Add, Multiply, Divide, and Select operations require the input tensors to have the same